ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 that helps you easily remember what it's used for.

 The first step after creating a map is to define the set of keys and values that can be inserted.
-(When used as part of a |for| loop, the number of iterations will always be equal to the number of keys in the map.)
+(When used as part of a |for| loop, the number of iterations is fixed, and will always be equal to the number of keys in the map.)
 The map interface is shown here, with the available actions listed below:

 .. image:: images/ae_basic_map_example.png
    :class: image-boxshadow